Bankruptcy is different in California; I probably don’t have to labor to make that point.

 Usually, homeowners chose the 704 state law exemptions with a generous homestead exemption when they have equity in a primary residence.

-Renters or those with no equity in their homes chose the CCP 703 exemptions, with its “wild-card” or “grub stake” exemption for equity in any kind of property.
-The dollar amounts for California exemptions increased January 1, 2013.
+Renters or those with no equity in their homes choose the CCP 703 exemptions, with its “wild-card” or “grub stake” exemption for equity in any kind of property.
+The dollar amounts for California exemptions are updated every three years.

 California is a community property state where property acquired by a married couple during marriage belongs equally to both spouses, unless they agree otherwise.